-Academic Recovery and Dismissal
+Academic Restoration and Dismissal

-Credit Hours Attempted | Cumulative GPA |
+| Credit Hours Attempted | Cumulative GPA |

-10-29 semester hours | 1.60 |
+| 10-29 semester hours | 1.60 |

-30-44 semester hours | 1.75 |
+| 30-44 semester hours | 1.75 |

-45-up semester hours | 2.00 |
+| 45-up semester hours | 2.00 |

 An academic standing notification email is sent to each student after each semester.

-Some special admit programs may be exempt from this process and may be required to use the Dismissal and Reinstatement process (below).
+Some special admit programs may be exempt from this process and may be required to use the dismissal and reinstatement process (below).

 A student will be in good academic standing when their cumulative grade point average meets the established minimum above.